...

 Visit Shugakuin Imperial Villa

-Shugakuin Imperial Villa at the west foot of Mt.
-Hiei (比叡山) is another Japanese imperial family facility worth visiting in Kyoto.
+Shugakuin Imperial Villa, located at the western foot of Mt.
+Hiei (比叡山), is another Japanese imperial family facility worth visiting in Kyoto.
 The villa that has earned a 2-Star rating from the Michelin Green Guide is also known as the ‘Emperor’s Garden (帝王の庭園)’.

 If you are interested in visiting the spot with the picturesque scenery in the photo to the right, refer to our Guide to Shugakuin Imperial Villa!